theantichris/Simple-Plugin-Framework/README.md

     $page->setCapability(Capability::manage_options);

-The setMenuIcon() method accepts a URL as a string.
-The setter will check if it is given a valid URL but does not check if the file exists.
+The setMenuIcon() method accepts a URL or name of a [dashicon](http://melchoyce.github.io/dashicons/) as a string.

     $page->setMenuIcon('http://placehold.it/15x15');